-His most recent book, Legislating Instability, examines the effects of unlimited liability and regulatory capture on financial stability in "free banking" Scotland.
-He also has a forthcoming book, Famine and Finance, on the market for small loans during the Great Famine of Ireland, as well as companion articles in the Journal of Development Economics and World Bank Economic Review.
+His second book, Legislating Instability, examines the effects of unlimited liability and regulatory capture on financial stability in "free banking" Scotland.
+He also has a recent book, Famine and Finance, on the market for small loans during the Great Famine of Ireland, as well as companion articles in the Journal of Development Economics and World Bank Economic Review.
 Tyler's current research focuses on eighteenth- and nineteenth-century British and North American economic history, with particular attention to informal banking and the political economy of financial regulation, as well as long-run economic development.
 Previously, in his first book, Rethinking the Keynesian Revolution, he analyzed the debates between John Maynard Keynes and Friedrich Hayek, considering the relevance of those debates to contemporary monetary economics.
 He is also an avid distance runner.